marcusm117/mctk/README.md

 ### Developing

-Clone this Repository to your Local Environment
+Clone this Repository to your Local Environment.

    ``` bash
    git clone https://github.com/marcusm117/mctk.git
    ```

-Go into the Repository Directory
+Go into the Repository Directory.

    ``` bash
    cd mctk
    ```

-Install the Library with all Dependencies
+Install the Library with all Dependencies.

    ``` bash
    make develop